 - You don't know what else to do with your money right now.

-- You may need to use the money in less than ten years.
+- You may need to use the money in less than 10 years.

-If you are investing money you won't need to use within the next ten years you may want to consider something that offers the potential for a higher return, which may also entail taking on additional risk.
+If you are investing money you won't need to use within the next 10 years, you may want to consider something that offers the potential for a higher return.
+This may also entail taking on additional risk.

 The process of building a portfolio means you thoughtfully select investments with different levels of risk so they work together toward a common goal.